Rexeh/joystick-diagrams/templates/readme.md

 # Templates
 Define templates in SVG.
 Name of template should match your Joystick Gremlin device name.

 # Default Templates

 ## Virpil
+These are iniital releases, and may require tweaking.
+Virpil are highly customisable and as such "Button_1" for one person may be "Button_2" for another

-**Thanks to MartinCo for help with the default logical buttons!**
+**Thanks to MartinCo for help with the templates**
 - Virpil MT50-CM2 Stick
 - Virpil MT50-CM2 Throttle
 - Virpil Constellation Alpha-R
-- Virpil Constellation Alpha-L
 - Virpil Constellation Delta
-- Virpil WarBRD Grip
 - Virpil MT50 Throttle V2

 ## Thrustmaster
+These should work out of the box with no customisation needed
 - Warthog HOTAS
 - Warthog Throttle